intel/iot-js-api/api/board/frdm_k64f.md

 There are six analog input pins, `A0` - `A5`.

-Supported pins are summarized in the following table.
+Supported pins are summarized in the following table:

 |Pin name |Supported modes (channel), [other]   |
 | ---     | ---                                 |